Euthydemus/Euthydemus.github.io/_posts/2019-04-21-recent-history-of-police.md

 <h2>Network Association and Approximation</h2>
 A crucial weakness in surveillance of a social network is inferred relationships that may not performative, relevant, or even legal for the government to pursue off the social network.
-In particular, the DHS consumes social media to find "the identity of family and friends"{% include /aside.html nid="lau2019" text='<a href="https://www.brennancenter.org/blog/government-expanding-its-social-media-surveillance-capabilities">Lau, 2019</a>'%}.
+In particular, the DHS consumes social media to find "the identity of family and friends"{% include /aside.html nid="lau2019" text='<a href="https://www.brennancenter.org/blog/government-expanding-its-social-media-surveillance-capabilities">Lau, 2019</a>'%} possibly inclusive of the family and friends who aren't actually engaging on social media but instead exist as non-user shadow profiles generated by corporate surveillance.{% include /aside.html nid="vermont2019" text='<a href="https://techxplore.com/news/2019-01-facebook-twitter-privacy-riskeven-dont.html">University of Vermont, 2019</a>'%}.
+This is particularly relevant for a deportation-oriented DHS operation "directly target[s] the parents and other family members of children apprehended at the border — all with the help of Palantir’s case management app."{% include /aside.html nid="biddle2019" text='<a href="https://theintercept.com/2019/05/02/peter-thiels-palantir-was-used-to-bust-hundreds-of-relatives-of-migrant-children-new-documents-show/">Biddle &amp; Devereaux, 2019</a>'%}

+In a similar vein, police have been pulling data from consumer genetic testing services to find criminals even though consumer genetic testing services are not particularly reliable{% include /aside.html nid="estreich2019" text='<a href="https://aeon.co/ideas/like-the-emperors-new-clothes-dna-kits-are-a-tailored-illusion">Estreich, 2019</a>'%}.

 <h2>For-profit policing</h2>